noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### case class

+- define a type and a constructor for aggregating concepts
+  - by default constructor params are public and immutable
 - immutabe class with some syntatic sugar
   - fields are public and immutable by default
   - the compiler auto generates the following methods (since all fields are immutable)